 The approach to Luwuk

 May 1st.
 I am up at 7am.
 Breakfast is brilliant.
-I want to gorge, but I have to get to the harbor to make sure I can make the morning ferry.
+I want to gorge, but I have to get to the harbor to make sure I catch the morning ferry.
 I buy a ticket for the 9am ferry and another for the Togian Islands National Park.
 The islands are home to the newly discovered endemic Togian boobook.

 The view from Wakai Cottages